Ultimately, heroes confront death. They rise against the most powerful villains and the worst sources of evil imaginable.

 So who is it?
 Who stands to experience their own mental or spiritual resurrection thanks to the hero's deeds?
 How will society at large be positively affected by the hero's selflessness?

-Here are a few more prompts to get you thinking about multiple resurrections and how to incorporate them into your story:
+Here are a few prompts to get you thinking about multiple resurrections and how to incorporate them into your story:

-- How will the hero’s Friends make sacrifices to defeat evil?
+- How can the hero's Friends make sacrifices to defeat evil?

-- How will the hero make sacrifices to save the Friends?
+- How can the hero make sacrifices to save the Friends?

 - How can the hero's sacrifices make an impact on an Enemy?